datumforge/datum/pkg/events/soiree/README.md

 # Soiree

-Soiree, a fancy event affair, or, event - is a library indendied to simplify event management.
-The goal is a dead-simple interface for event subscription and handling, using [pond](https://github.com/alitto/pond) for performance and wrapping event management with thread-safe interactions.
+Soiree, a fancy event affair, or, event - is a library indendied to simplify event management inside a golang codebase but more generically is a 2-tier channel system, one for queuing jobs and another to control how many workers operate on that job queue concurrently.
+The goal is a dead-simple interface for event subscription and handling, using [pond](https://github.com/alitto/pond) for performance management, goroutine pooling, and wrapping an event management interface with thread-safe interactions.

 ## Overview